Selling Rental Property with Tenants in Utah

 Under Utah state law, you cannot force an eviction without due reason.
 Due reason can include:

 - Disturbing other tenants or neighbors.

 - The sale of drugs or illicit substances.

 - Frequent noise violations interfering with neighbors.

 - Threats of violence against other tenants or neighbors.

 Common Solutions To Selling A Rental House With Tenants

-Generally speaking, it’s always a good idea to include a sale termination provision in a lease.
+Generally speaking, it’s always a good idea to include a sale termination provision in a lease because you never know when you will start thinking of selling a rental property with tenants.
 Not only is it common, it’s legally binding upon signature.
 However, this is frequently also subject to common terms, including much broader windows of notice and in many cases, direct payouts.
 But it’s a convenient option and one that many rental property owners we’ve spoken to have already allowed.

 One common solution is what’s known as the “Cash for Keys” solution.
 This is where you’re essentially paying a tenant to vacate the premises.
 It’s not as far-fetched as you might think.
 Many tenants find it difficult to move at short notice because of an inability to pay for their first few months rent deposit immediately.
 And by helping them relocate, you’re actually helping to expedite the process.
 More often than not, you’ll find this to be a ‘win-win’ situation for the both of you.